laboratory of performance

 Theatre architecture addressing the Sustainable Development Goals

 In creating the theatre architecture, we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals.
-We have worked with issues related to SDG 11: Sustainable cities and communities and SDG 15: Life on land.
+We have worked with issues related to SDG 11: Sustainable cities and communities.

 - Odsherred municipality, Odsherred Theatre